anza-xyz/cryptography/experimental/ed25519-pokos/readme.md

 # Ed25519 Proof of Knowledge of Seed (POKOS)

-This crate implements a zero-knowledge proof that the prover knows a seed used to derive an Ed25519 secret key — without revealing the seed or the key.
+This crate is an experimental implementation testing (post-quantum) Proof of Knowledge (PoK) on an Ed25519 seed (see https://eprint.iacr.org/2025/1368).
+It constructs a zero-knowledge proof that a prover knows a seed used to derive an Ed25519 secret key—without revealing the seed or the key itself.

+This mechanism is useful for seamless blockchain migration, specifically on networks like Solana that natively rely on Ed25519 for account authentication.
+Because accounts are intrinsically tied to these public keys, a traditional transition to post-quantum signatures would require users to transfer assets and state to entirely new addresses.
+However, because EdDSA keys are deterministically derived from a seed (per RFC 8032), that seed can act as a reusable witness in a Post-Quantum Non-Interactive Zero-Knowledge (PQ-NIZK) proof.
+This allows a user to authorize a new quantum-safe key under their original on-chain identity, protecting dormant accounts and avoiding the friction of a network-wide asset migration even if the legacy public key has already been exposed.

 The goal is not simply to prove knowledge of an Ed25519 secret key.
 The seed, or a commitment to it, is intended to be reused in a separate protocol that derives post-quantum keys from the same root.
-Because of that, the proof must say something about the seed derivation path, not only about the final Ed25519 key material.
+Consequently, the proof must constrain the entire seed derivation path, rather than merely validating the final Ed25519 key material.

 ## Protocol shape